-The ARM Compiler toolchain does not support floating-point exception trapping for AArch64 targets.
+The Arm Compiler toolchain does not support floating-point exception trapping for AArch64 targets.

 The following functionality requires a floating-point model that supports exceptions.
-In ARM Compiler 6 this is disabled by default, and can be enabled by the armclang command-line option -ffp-mode=full.
+In Arm Compiler 6 this floating-point model is disabled by default.
+To enable it, use the armclang command-line option - ffp-mode=full.

 These functions let you avoid risking exception traps when executing code that might cause exceptions.
-This is useful when, for example, trapped exceptions are using the ARM default behavior.
+This is useful when, for example, trapped exceptions are using the Arm default behavior.
 The default is to cause SIGFPE and terminate the application.

-'''

-int feholdexcept(fenv_t envp);
+int feholdexcept(fenv\t \envp);

-'''

-'''

-void feupdateenv(const fenv_t envp);
+void feupdateenv(const fenv\t \envp);

-'''

 The feholdexcept() function saves the current floating-point environment in the fenv\t variable provided, sets all exceptions to be untrapped, and clears all the exception sticky flags.
 You can then execute code that might cause unwanted exceptions, and make sure the sticky flags for those exceptions are cleared.
 Then you can call feupdateenv().
 This restores any exception traps and calls them if necessary.
-For example, suppose you have a function, frob(), that might cause the Underflow or Invalid Operation exceptions (assuming both exceptions are trapped).
+For example, suppose you have a function, frob(), that might cause the Underflow or Invalid

+Operation exceptions (assuming both exceptions are trapped).
 You are not interested in Underflow, but you want to know if an invalid operation is attempted.
 You can implement the following code to do this:

-fenv\t env; fehoIdexcept(&env); frob(); feclearexcept(FE\UNDERFLOW); feupdateenv(&env);
+'''

+fenv_t env;

+feholdexcept(&env);

+frob();

+feclearexcept(FE_UNDERFLOW);

+feupdateenv(&env);

+'''